enonic/old-xp-doc/doc/developer/projects/structure.rst

   All folders described below are relative to this folder

 admin/tools
-  This is where you place tool controllers.
+  This is where you place code for admin tools.
 Tools are administrative user interfaces (apps) running in their own separate browser tab.
   Create tools if you need a back-office utility to manage your applications or similar.

 admin/widgets